neerajww/aeps/README.md

 - ranges between 1 ms to 500 ms.
 This implies that even after 500 ms the brain processing is still time-locked to the stimulus.
 Usually, a change in sound is detected within 50 ms in the peripheral auditory pathways however, detection of changes in complex stimuli (like incorrect word detection in sentence) can take longer duration as this detection requires decision from higher auditory pathways.

 > AEPs just don't only capture response of neural processing in brain but the response of the auditory pathway from peripheral to central.
 The classification of AEPs is done based on latencies.
-Early peaks in the AEPs are associated with peripheral and brainstem response and later peaks are associated with cortical response.
+Early peaks in the AEPs are associated with peripheral and brainstem response, and later peaks are associated with cortical response.